 Establishing a legal entity in a foreign country is often the more costly option—in both time and money.
 Depending on the country in which you wish to hire your contractors as employees, the entity setup process can take anywhere from six to nine months, and upward of $25,000.

 An employer of record, sometimes referred to as international PEO, already has an entity in your contractor’s country and can hire them on your behalf—often in as little as two weeks and for a low monthly cost.
-It handles the administrative requirements, such as payroll, benefits and tax withholding, and leases the employee back to you to manage their day-to-day work and contributions.
+It handles the administrative requirements, such as payroll, benefits and tax withholding, and leases the employee back to you through an employee lease agreement to manage their day-to-day work and contributions.
 Although legally employed by the employer of record, for all intents and purposes, they’re your employee.

 Know your local country employment laws.
 If your organization decides to go the entity route in order to convert contractors to employees, it becomes liable for the payroll, tax and benefit obligations that come with a new employee hire.
 So, in addition to hiring contractors, you may need to consider bringing on workers with local HR and payroll expertise to ensure ongoing compliance with the country’s employment laws.